kgb1001001/cloudadoptionpatterns/Cloud-Native-DevOps/README.md

 Likewise there are also considerations on how you conceive the overall deployment architecture of your system that impact the overall operational profile of your system.

-+ [Automate VM Deployment](Automate-Deployment.md) is fundamentally required in order to make sure that you have a consistent approach to seting up the PaaS or container environment that your microservices will run within.
++ [Automate VM Deployment](Automate-Deployment.md) is fundamentally required in order to make sure that you have a consistent approach to seting up the PaaS or container environment that your microservices will run within, in addition to any additional IaaS services that container environment may depend on.
 + [Three Data Centers](Three-Data-Centers.md) is the appropriate number of zones that you need to deploy a system across in order to reach the "sweet spot" of minimum cost and maximum reliability.
 + [One Region](One-Coast.md) is the minimum geographical distribution of datacenters for a redundant infrastructure.
 + [Overlay Network](Overlay-Network.md) is the best way to connect disparate datacenters together into a seamless cloud infrastructure.